AChen24562/WebMD_Reviews_Scrapy/README.md

 # WebMD_Reviews_Scrapy

-Built in Collaboration with ssr01357 (Yeawon Lee for her master's thesis) The purpose of this code was to scrape WebMD for a specific set of drugs and their side affects
+Built in Collaboration with ssr01357 (Yeawon Lee for her master's thesis) The purpose of this code was to scrape WebMD for a specific set of drugs, their side affects and reviews of that specific drug

 Tested on python version 3.9